Kenyan president lifts COVID-19 lockdown imposed last month | Health

 Kenyan president lifts COVID-19 lockdown imposed last month

-Kenyan President Uhuru Kenyatta on Saturday lifted the COVID-19 lockdown he imposed last month, allowing for a reopening of bars and restaurants, religious services and schools, as the rate of infections eases in the East African country.
+Kenyan President Uhuru Kenyatta on Saturday lifted the COVID-19 lockdown he imposed last month, allowing for a reopening of bars and restaurants, religious services and schools as the rate of infections eases.

 Curbs on travel in the capital Nairobi and four surrounding counties would be lifted, schools will be allowed to reopen following an Education Ministry calendar.
-Religious services will resume with some restrictions, while political gatherings would still be banned, he said in a speech.
-An evening curfew that currently starts at 8 p.m. will be revised to 10 p.m..
+Religious services will resume with some restrictions.
+Political gatherings would still be banned, he said in a speech.
+An evening curfew that currently starts at 8 p.m. will be revised to 10 p.m.
 The changes will be in effect from midnight on Saturday, Kenyatta said.

+Under the restrictions now being relaxed, Nairobi and surrounding counties were treated as one zone, with residents barred from travelling to other areas.
+Kenya Airways announced later on Saturday that it would resume domestic flights between Nairobi and two cities, Kisumu and Mombasa, on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)